Punktum-dk/epp-service-specification/README.md

 ##### create host request, with request to registrant of host domain name

-Request to create a host object, where the authenticated use is not the registrant of the domain name naming the host object, hence requiring offline evaluation.
+Request to create a host object, where the authenticated user is not the registrant of the domain name naming the host object, hence requiring offline evaluation.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>